crossfidev/Plexus-Pool/docs/user/multinetwork.rst

 user-activated upgrades (see `Alias Versus Explicit Configuration`_).

 - ``genesis`` is the description of the genesis block, i.e. the first block of the chain.
-  Inspect the genesis block using ``tezos-client rpc get /chains/main/blocks/0`` to find these values.
+  Inspect the genesis block using ``mineplex-client rpc get /chains/main/blocks/0`` to find these values.

 - ``chain_name`` is the name of the network (nodes only talk to other nodes which use